apenella/go-ansible/README.md

 ## Install

-To install the latest stable version of _go-ansible_, use the following command:
+Use this command to fetch and install the latest version of _go-ansible_, ensuring you have the most up-to-date and stable release.

 ```sh
 go get github.com/apenella/go-ansible@v2.0.0
 ```

-Use this command to fetch and install the latest version of _go-ansible_, ensuring you have the most up-to-date and stable release.

 ### Upgrade to 1.x

-If you are currently using a _go-ansible_ version prior to _1.0.0_, note that there have been significant breaking changes introduced in version _1.0.0_ and beyond.
+If you are currently using a _go-ansible_ version before _1.0.0_, note that there have been significant breaking changes introduced in version _1.0.0_ and beyond.
 Before proceeding with the upgrade, we highly recommend reading the [changelog](https://github.com/apenella/go-ansible/blob/master/CHANGELOG.md) and the [upgrade guide](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_1.x.md) carefully.
 These resources provide detailed information on the changes and steps required for a smooth transition to the new version.

 ### Upgrade to 2.x